Estropia/One-Intranet/README.md

-# One Intranet Corporation — PowerToConnect
+# One Intranet Corporation — Power2Connect

 Public-facing website for One Intranet Corporation, a Philippine telecom and clean-energy company offering Fibre internet and Solar panel installations.